Far away on Mount Olympus lives the… Well, the Olympians — the twelve most important Greek deities.

 Who can blame her for being mad at life?
 Maybe she wanted to become a positive, happy career person.
 Like Iris and her rainbows.

-Instead, Mania was raised by a family who only expressed themselves with negative emotions, and she was given the job of making people insane and sharing the duties of ruling the dead in the underworld.
+Instead, Mania was raised by a family who only expressed themselves with negative emotions, and she was given the job of making the ancient Greeks insane and sharing the duties of ruling the dead in the underworld.

 God Name: Persephone